How the North Carolina Public Records Law Actually Works

 Police reports in North Carolina are public records under the North Carolina Public Records Law.
 Submit your request to the agency that generated the report.
 Who may request: Any person - no residency requirement; the law explicitly st. Response deadline: No specific deadline written in statute.
 If access is denied, you may appeal to district or circuit court.

-What are the procedures to obtain North Carolina vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain North Carolina vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in North Carolina are maintained by the state Department of Health or Vital Statistics.
 Standard fees: Actual cost of duplication; no charges for staff time to search or retrieve reco.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.